-10 Superb Health Benefits of Masoor Dal + 7 healthy Indian masoor dal recipes
+10 Superb Health Benefits of Masoor / Masoor Dal + 7 healthy Indian masoor dal recipes + 8 healthy whole masoor recipes

-Masoor dal is basically split lentil without skin and is orange in colour.
+Masoor is one of the most commonly used lentils in Indian kitchens, with colour ranging from yellow to reddish orange to even brown and black.
+It’s split version is termed as Masoor dal.
+Basically split lentil means without skin and is orange in colour.
 It is an important part of the diet in many parts of the world, especially in the Indian subcontinent, which has a large vegetarian population.
-It does not need soaking prior to cooking as it is a soft dal and cooks quickly.
+While it’s best suggested to soak masoor before cooking, the masoor dal does not need soaking prior to cooking as it is a soft dal and cooks quickly.
 When cooked, masoor dal turns a soft golden colour and has a pleasant earthy flavour.
 With 26 per cent protein, these lentils have the third-highest level of protein, by weight, of any plant-based food after soybeans and hemp.

-Here are 10 reasons why you should include masoor dal in your diet.
+Here are 10 reasons why you should include masoor and its dal in your diet.

 Vegetarian Protein: 1 cup of cooked Masoor dal gives 19 grams of protein which is 31% of the total daily recommendation of protein for an adult man.